 Bertrand is the Head of the Banking - Energy & Infrastructure department in the Paris office.
 He specialises in structured finance, including major project financings, leveraged finance, banking, secured and unsecured syndicated loans, derivative products, insolvency and corporate restructuring.

-Bertrand is also Co-Head of the Francophone Africa Desk and of the Infrastructure group in Paris.
+Bertrand is also Head of the Francophone Africa Desk.

 Bertrand is ranked as a “Leading Lawyer” in all major professional directories, such as The Legal 500 EMEA, IFLR1000 and Chambers, where he is described as “without contest one of the best lawyers on the banking and finance scene in Paris” who “offers solid expertise across the structured finance spectrum.”